U.S. returns looted Breton painting to France

-WASHINGTON A painting by artist Jules Breton seized 93 years ago by German troops during World War I was turned over to French officials by U.S. authorities on Thursday, customs officials said.
+WASHINGTON A painting by artist Jules Breton stolen 93 years ago was turned over to French officials by U.S. authorities on Thursday, customs officials said.

 "As the foremost agency investigating the plundering of cultural property, we are pleased to return a piece of French heritage that was stolen during World War I," said ICE Director John Morton.